jessicaliang721/jessicas-playground/_posts/2021/May/2021-05-14-hobby-room-mood-board.md

 ![formal living room with dining - before](https://lh3.googleusercontent.com/pw/ACtC-3fDta-wBFWOPqMUmQCpTDgcgiS9WqyCgXnvKzOSyC3M_ZNq7OfQDqgG9KbLASVTytvqrErUhEEUnKxMY1xDVQZ20qK_EZH_O0vscvppOeXwh-rVMmFm_4tBq8oIIca3flVQ2f4_lRgs-S5km7jDs70Qiw=w1024-h683-no?authuser=0)

 As you can see, the formal living room connects to the dining room.
 This works out well because I was thinking about storing our board games in the hobby room then playing them on the dining table.
-Another design consideration is making sure that the colors in the two rooms are cohesive!
+Another design consideration is making sure that the colors in the two adjacent rooms are cohesive!
 But since I chose a color palette for our entire home [at the very beginning]({% post_url /2021/Apr/2021-04-24-we-are-moving %}), I'm pretty confident that everything will mesh well together.

 ## Hobby Room Mood Board